xenova/transformers.js/README.md

   - 🗣️ **Audio**: automatic speech recognition and audio classification.
   - 🐙 **Multimodal**: zero-shot image classification.

 Transformers.js uses [ONNX Runtime](https://onnxruntime.ai/) to run models in the browser.
-The best part about it, is that you can easily [convert](#convert-your-models-to-onnx) your pretrained PyTorch, TensorFlow, or JAX models to ONNX using [🤗 Optimum](https://github.com/huggingface/optimum#onnx--onnx-runtime) or the official hosted [convert-to-ONNX Space](https://huggingface.co/spaces/onnx/export).
+The best part about it, is that you can easily [convert](#convert-your-models-to-onnx) your pretrained PyTorch, TensorFlow, or JAX models to ONNX using [🤗 Optimum](https://github.com/huggingface/optimum#onnx--onnx-runtime).

 For more information, check out the full [documentation](https://huggingface.co/docs/transformers.js).